LTV:CAC Ratio Calculator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 LTV:CAC directly compares customer lifetime value against acquisition cost.
 Divide LTV by CAC.
-Above 3 is healthy; above 5 is excellent; below 1 the business loses money per customer.
+3 or above is healthy; 5 or above is excellent; below 1 the business loses money per customer.
 Unlike the SaaS-specific version, this general tool works for any business with calculable LTV and CAC - retail, services, ecommerce, subscription.

 1,500 LTV against 500 CAC = 3.0x ratio.
 Solid.
 Every pound of acquisition cost returns 3 of lifetime value over the customer's tenure.
 Profit per customer is 1,000.
 Healthy unit economics - scaling acquisition at current CAC level creates value, so long as the ratio holds as volume grows (it usually compresses as you move beyond best channels).

 The ratio moves as the business matures.
 Early-stage often runs 1-2x as best channels are tested.
 Mature businesses target 3-5x.
-Above 5x usually means under-investment in growth - you could spend more on acquisition and still earn positive return.
+Above 5x usually means under-investment in growth — the ratio implies room to spend more on acquisition while still earning a positive return.
 Above 10x signals either monopoly economics or massive under-investment.

 Run it with sensible defaults